gluobe/container-workshop/README.md

 * Install Docker on a Linux system
 * Learn the basics of Docker (searching for images, running containers, building images, publishing images,...)
-* Creating your own images, turn them into containers and push them to your own registry.
+* Create your own images, turn them into containers and push them to your own registry.
 * Setup an Openshift cluster to manage containerized applications.
 * Deploy, scale and update applications in Openshift.